 Previously, Witteman served as McKnight’s Environment program officer specializing in water quality and agriculture systems.
 Outside of philanthropy, she has held leadership positions in several nonprofit organizations, guiding public policy advocacy, strategic communications, and coalition campaign efforts.
 Witteman was the first executive director for the National Sustainable Agriculture Coalition in Washington, DC, where she advocated for the sustainability of food systems, natural resources, and rural communities.
 Witteman has an MS in agriculture science and policy from Tufts University.

-Tara Brown, Sustainability Manager, City of Edina
+Sustainability Manager for the City of Edina

-Brown is responsible for integrating sustainability principles and goals into all projects and programs for the City of Edina.
+Tara Brown is responsible for integrating sustainability principles and goals into all projects and programs for the City of Edina.
 In this newly created role, she acts as a resource and partner to all City departments on conservation and sustainability matters, creates policies and programs to meet the City’s sustainability goals.
 Previous to this role, Brown was in corporate sustainability program management.